 Search this site

 A bird had laid eggs atop the cornice in Keshav's house.
-Keshav and his sister, Shyama, were thrilled and spent hours gazing intently at the bird pair flying in and out of their nest incessantly in a flurry of activity.
+Keshav and his sister, Shyama, were thrilled and spent hours gazing intently at the pair of birds flying in and out of their nest incessantly in a flurry of activity.

-The instant the brother and sister woke up in the morning they would make a dash and take their position below the cornice; they would find the bird pair quietly perched.
+The instant the brother and sister woke up in the morning, they would make a dash and take their position below the cornice; they would find the birds quietly perched.
 Both the children derived such immense pleasure from gazing at the birds that they would forget their meals.
-The nest and the eggs were not visible to the children and, so, a great many questions arose in their inquiring minds: How large were the eggs?
+The nest and the eggs were not visible to the children, so a great many questions arose in their inquiring minds: How large were the eggs?
 What was the colour of the eggs?
 How many of them were there?
 How will the chicks hatch?
 How will the little birds grow wings?
 How was the nest made?
-But there was no one who could answer these questions and satisfy their curiosity - their mother had no time from her household chores while father was always busy with his reading and writing.
+But there was no one who could answer these questions and satisfy their curiosity - their mother had no time from her household chores while their father was always busy with his reading and writing.
 The children satiated their curiosity by talking between themselves.

 "Brother, will the chicks fly away immediately after hatching?"
 Shyama would ask.